 Individuals who wish to become licensed nursing home administrators in the state of Connecticut must pass a licensure examination offered by the Department of Public Health.
-To be eligible for this examination, applicants must complete either the master's degree outlined (MBA/HCM) above with HM 669 as part of the degree program and a residency requirement (500 hours) or a nondegree certificate of study.
+To be eligible for this examination, applicants must complete either the MBA/HCM master’s degree with HM 669 as part of the degree program and a residency requirement or the nondegree certificate of study.

-Admission to the Long Term Care Administration Certificate program of study is competitive and is considered on a rolling basis throughout the year.
-Individuals who have a baccalaureate degree from an accredited university are encouraged to apply.
-The program of study is also available to any student taking graduate course work at Quinnipiac, and may be of particular interest to the following: Quinnipiac MBA students, MBA in health care management students, and School of Law students pursuing a JD, a combined JD/MBA, or a JD/MBA in health care management, and School of Medicine students.
+Individuals who have a bachelor's degree from an accredited university are encouraged to apply.
+The program of study is also available to any student taking graduate course work at Quinnipiac, and may be of particular interest to the following: Quinnipiac MBA students, juris doctor students, law students pursing a combined JD/MBA, and School of Medicine students.